googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ```

 ##### Alpha: RemoveListValue
-This function removes a value from a given list and returns updated list.
+This function removes a value from the list with the key `players` and returns updated list.

 ###### Example